kuzzleio/documentation-old/src/plugins-reference/plugins-creation-prerequisites/index.md

 }
 ```

 Each Plugin is responsible for handling any custom configuration parameters.
-The plugin `init` function will determine if the custom configuration is merged with the Kuzzle Backend defaults or not.
+The plugin `init` function will determine if the custom configuration is merged with the Kuzzle defaults or not.

-Kuzzle Backend has a set of predefined configuration parameters that are reserved and apply to the underlying plugin engine, these are:
+Kuzzle has a set of predefined configuration parameters that are reserved and apply to the underlying Plugin Engine, these are:

 ```json
 {